Azure/az-cgpu-onboarding/Confidential-GPU-H100-Onboarding-(PMK-for-Windows).md

 # vmnameprefix: the prefix of your vm.
 It will create from prefix1, prefix2, prefix3 till the number of VMs specified;
 # totalvmnumber: the number of VMs you want to create

+# Optional Arguments:
+# region: the region your resources will be created in, if left blank, they will land in EastUS2 region

 Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass Import-Module .\cgpu-h100-auto-onboarding.ps1 -Force CGPU-H100-Onboarding `
 -tenantid "<your Tenant ID>" `
 -subscriptionid "<your subscription ID>" `
 -rg "cgpu-test-rg" `
+-region "eastus2" \
 -publickeypath "...\.ssh\id_rsa.pub" `
 -privatekeypath "...\.ssh\id_rsa"  `
 -cgpupackagepath "cgpu-onboarding-package.tar.gz" `